Mechanical engineering technicians help mechanical engineers manufacture industrial machinery and other equipment.

-Most employers prefer to hire someone with an associate’s degree or other postsecondary training in a field such as mechanical design technology.
+Most employers prefer to hire candidates with associate’s degrees or other postsecondary training in mechanical engineering technology.
 Prospective engineering technicians should take as many science and math courses as possible while in high school.

 Mechanical engineering technicians typically need an associate’s degree or a certificate from a community college or vocational–technical school.
 Community colleges offer programs similar to those in technical institutes but include more theory-based and liberal arts coursework and programs.
 Community colleges typically award an associate’s degree.
 Vocational–technical schools include postsecondary public institutions that emphasize training needed by local employers.
 Students who complete these programs typically receive a diploma or certificate.

 ABET accredits associate’s degree programs in relevant fields of study, such as mechanical engineering technology.

 Completing an associate’s degree in mechanical engineering technology is good preparation for studying for a bachelor’s degree.

 High school students interested in becoming mechanical engineering technicians should take classes in math, science, and computer skills.
 Courses that help students develop skills working with their hands also are valuable because these technicians build what mechanical engineers design.

 Communication skills.
 Mechanical engineering technicians must be able to clearly understand and follow instructions or ask their supervisors for clarification if they do not understand.
 They must be able to clearly explain, both orally and in writing, the need for changes in designs or test procedures.